 We understand that becoming a successful healer are the goals for VUIM students and our clinical structure and supervision will help turn that worthygoal into a reality.

-Practical skills performed in the patient clinical encounter requires the requisite knowledge learned in the didactic portion of the MSOM curriculum but is transformed into dynamic clinical skills through VUIM’s comprehensive clinical internship program.
+Practical skills performed in the patient clinical encounter requires the requisite knowledge learned in the didactic portion of the MSA and MSOM curriculum but is transformed into dynamic clinical skills through VUIM’s comprehensive clinical internship program.

 There are two levels of clinical learning and skill development in the program:

 Through the observation level, student interns learn the basics of clinical conduct and develop a high degree of comfort within the clinical setting.
 They observe clinic supervisors and senior student interns treat patients, where they are exposed to the process of performing the patient intake, development of the diagnosis, and treatment options.
 The total hours of the clinical observation level is 150 hours.